microsoft/Olive/docs/source/overview/options.md

                 "batch_size": 1  # the batch size of the dataloader
             }
             ```
+            For cases where you do not want to use the huggingface model but want to use the huggingface dataset, you can provide `dataset` config only like above.

 Please find the detailed config options from following table for each model type: